nodejs/node/doc/api/dgram.markdown

 For UDP sockets, listen for datagrams on a named `port` and optional `address`.
 If `address` is not specified, the OS will try to listen on all addresses.
-After binding is done, an "listening" event is emitted and the `callback`(if specified) is called.
-Specifying both an "listening" event listener and `callback` is not harmful but not very useful.
+After binding is done, a "listening" event is emitted and the `callback`(if specified) is called.
+Specifying both a "listening" event listener and `callback` is not harmful but not very useful.